Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization: Short-Bunch Operation with Desynchronization

-Figure~\ref{fig:profiles_0.5ps}(b) shows the radiation pulse profile at saturation corresponding to two different desynchronization values.
-For optimal desynchronization, the pulse profile exhibits a leading peak and a weak trailing peak, similar to the pulse profile in the 2~ps case at optimal desynchronization (Fig.~\ref{fig:profiles_2ps}(b)).
-The FWHM of the leading peak is 0.09~ps for $d=0.002$, and that of the perfect synchronization case is 0.13~ps.
-The optimal peak power is enhanced by more than an order of magnitude compared to the 2~ps bunch length case at the optimal desynchronization.
-We see that in Fig.~\ref{fig:profiles_0.5ps}(d) the maximum energy loss of the electrons is above 6\% for the 0.5~ps case, where as for the 2~ps case the maximum energy loss is about 3\% (Fig.~\ref{fig:power_pass_2ps}(d)).
-The evolution of the radiation pulse profile and the electron phase space (SM0p5psd00002.mp4) is illustrated in the Supplemental Material at [URL will be inserted by publisher].

-Unlike the 2~ps bunch length desynchronization scan, as shown in Fig.~\ref{fig:profiles_0.5ps}(a), we see the dependence of the peak power and the pulse energy on the desynchronization value is similar.
-This is because in the short bunch scenario, the bunch length only allows for one dominant spike followed by a weak trailing spike to develop instead of the multiple spikes as shown in Fig.~\ref{fig:profiles_2ps}(b), making both the peak power and pulse energy similarly sensitive to the desynchronization values.
+We also see the dependence of the peak power and the pulse energy on the desynchronization value is similar.
+This is because in the short-bunch case at small desynchronization values, the bunch length only allows for one dominant spike followed by a weak trailing spike to develop instead of the multiple spikes shown in Fig.~\ref{fig:profiles_2ps}(b), making both the peak power and pulse energy similarly sensitive to the desynchronization values.